anima-wg/signed-grasp/draft-carpenter-anima-grasp-ext-sign.md

 The result is the bytestring to be included in the sign-option.

-The COSE signature uses the following choices according to RFC 8152:
+The COSE signature uses the following choices according to RFC 9052:

 TBD TBD

 The process by which the relevant COSE keys are generated and distributed is out of scope for the present document.

-# Verification
+## Verifying a message

 Upon receipt of a signed M_FLOOD message, each GRASP node **SHOULD** verify it with a key related to the node identified by the 'initiator' element.